 Construction & Work Sites

-Besides the home, another place where gas explosions frequently occur at is construction sites- this is often caused because of the proximity to combustible materials and chemicals.
-Naturally, gas explosions occur often at oil refinery plants- involving acid spills, steam, oil, gasoline or ammonia.
+Besides the home, another place where gas explosions frequently occur at are construction sites; this is often caused because of the proximity to combustible materials and chemicals.
+Naturally, gas explosions occur often at oil refinery plants and involve acid spills, steam, oil, gasoline, or ammonia.
 When a plant does not upgrade equipment or enforce safety protocol, they can be held responsible for any injuries sustained.

-If your employer did not keep your work site safe, not only are eligible for worker's compensation (which can cover medical bills, long term care, lost wages and pain and suffering), if your boss' actions, or lack of action, is found to be "grossly negligent" you could be entitled to punitive damages as well.
+If your employer did not keep your work site safe, not only are you eligible for worker’s compensation (which can cover medical bills, long term care, lost wages, and pain and suffering), but if your boss’ actions, or lack of action, is found to be “grossly negligent” you could be entitled to punitive damages as well.